n8willis/opentype-shaping-documents/notes/emoji-implementation.md

      would probably know beforehand anyway).
 If there's more than one of `SVG `, `CBDT`, `sbix`, or `COLR` present in the same font file, that would likely mean unknown behavior; comments on such cases are welcome.
-   - Users can run the script `layout-features.py somefontfilename.ttf` script
+   - Users can run the `layout-features.py somefontfilename.ttf`
-     from FontTools/Snippets/ and it will print out an indented list of the
-     <abbr>GSUB</abbr> and <abbr>GPOS</abbr> features used.
-All that matters for the table above is
-     what the script reports on the `Feature: ` line.
+     script (which can be found in the `/Snippets/` directory of the `FontTools` package source) and it will print out an indented list of the <abbr>GSUB</abbr> and <abbr>GPOS</abbr> features used.
+All that matters for the table above is what the script reports on the `Feature: ` line.
 For a typical emoji font there's probably only one feature -- but, if there are several, listing them is useful.

 2. **allsorts / allsorts-tools**
    - Users can use the `dump` tool from the `allsorts-tools` package